Learning Time-Invariant Reward Functions through Model-Based Inverse Reinforcement Learning

 In summary, we propose a method for learning temporally-invariant costs for model-based inverse reinforcement learning.
 We demonstrate the utility of the proposed two costs to scale to different speeds of execution by relaxing the requirements for temporally aligned demonstrations.
 We evaluate our work in the context of lifelong learning against different simulated manipulation tasks.

-\section{Model-Based Inverse Reinforcement Learning with Temporal Scaling}
+\section{MODEL-BASED INVERSE REINFORCEMENT LEARNING WITH TEMPORAL SCALING}

 In this work we learn time invariant cost functions, $C_{\phi}$ from misaligned demonstrations $\tau_{demo}$ and use them to synthesise policies $\pi_{c_{\phi}}$ that can generalise to different temporal and spatial perturbations.
-We build upon a recently proposed model-based IRL approach \citep{das2020model} that relies on advances of bi-level optimisation \citep{bechtle2019meta,higher}.
-This approach consists of two nested loops - an outer loop responsible for updating the current cost's parameters $\phi$, and an inner loop used to optimise $\pi_{c_{\phi}}$ using the current cost $C_{\phi}$ with parameters $\phi$ (see Alg.~\ref{algo:cost-learning-meta-train-individual}, lines 4 and 10).
-Such a formulation is generally sample efficient and can synthesise successful policies in a few-shot learning manner.
+We build upon a recently proposed model-based IRL approach \cite{das2020model} that relies on advances of bi-level optimisation \cite{bechtle2021meta,higher}.
+This approach consists of two nested loops - an outer loop responsible for updating the current cost's parameters $\phi$, and an inner loop used to optimise $\pi_{c_{\phi}}$ using model-predictive control (MPC) with the current cost $C_{\phi}$ and parameters $\phi$ (see Alg.~\ref{algo:cost-learning-meta-train-individual}, lines 4 and 10).
+Such a formulation is both stable and sample efficient due to its model based nature.
+It can also synthesise successful policies in a few-shot learning manner thanks to bi-level optimisation.
 However, as it stands this formulation does not necessarily allow for varying the speed of execution of the extracted policies.
-This can be limiting both in terms of practicality of the solution but also can affect the spatial generality.
+This can be limiting both in terms of practicality of the solution but also can affect its spatial generality.
 We propose a temporal scaling mechanism for learning time-invariant costs that can be learnt from temporally misaligned demonstrations that addresses this problem.
-Our solution relies on the assumption that particular weights can correspond to particular spatial regions in a given execution.
-We hypothesise that by keeping this relationship static while demonstrations shift in time (See Figure~\ref{fig:perturbations}) allows us to achieve time-invariance that helps with generalisation.
-We combine this notion with the ability of bi-level optimisation to enable fast and stable optimisation in multi-task settings.
-We propose two different ways for utilising our temporal scaling mechanism in the form of a structured and unstructured time-invariant costs.
-We show that these costs can synthesise policies which can run at arbitrary speeds of execution and can be applied to a wide range of goals.